Application and Requirements

 General Information

-The Rockefeller Center now offers funding for in-person, virtual and hybrid internships.
 Applicants for Rocky internship funding should contact organizations of interest and explore if they are offering or would offer an internship position.
-We will post internships opportunities on the Rocky Internships webpages and in our student email newsletter, This Week at Rocky (TW@R).
+We will post internship opportunities on the Rocky Internship Opportunities webpage and in our student email newsletter, This Week at Rocky (TW@R).
 Email rockefeller.center@dartmouth.edu to be put on our mailing list.

 Please complete and submit all the following required documents in order to be considered for Rockefeller internship funding.